mt190502/blog.mtaha.dev/content/security/geoip_filtering_with_caddy_and_firewalld.md

 - I prefer the GeoLite2 database for Caddy.
 If you have a Maxmind membership you can use it too.
-If you don't have a Maxmind membership, you can download the GeoLite2 database from the following link: <https://github.com/P3TERX/GeoLite.mmdb>\
+If you don't have a Maxmind membership, you can download the GeoLite2 database from the following link: <https://github.com/P3TERX/GeoLite.mmdb>

+  > [!info] Information
+  >
-Note: This database is updated every 3 days.
+  > This database is updated every 3 days.

 - Copy the `GeoLite2-country.mmdb` URL from the [releases](https://github.com/P3TERX/GeoLite.mmdb/releases)
 page and download the `GeoLite2-country.mmdb` file to your server.